Skip to content

 Instantiate mesolve model.

-Here we instantiate the model that is called at each step of the optimization iteration, returning a tuple of the result of calling mesolve as well as the Hamiltonian evaluated at the parameter values.
+Here we instantiate the model called at each step of the optimization iteration, returning a tuple of the result of calling mesolve as well as the Hamiltonian evaluated at the parameter values.

 Parameters: